-- 9.1 ECDIS should be capable of displaying information for: - .1 route planning and supplementary navigation tasks; - .2 route monitoring. - 9.2 The effective size of the chart presentation for route monitoring should be at least 270 mm x 270 mm. - 9.3 The display should be capable of meeting colour and resolution recommendations of IHO4. - 9.4 The method of presentation should ensure that the displayed information is clearly visible to more than one observer in the conditions of light normally experienced on the bridge of the ship by day and by night.

-9.5 The units for depth should always be on the same screen as the chart displayresult from navigational computations:

-9.6 The following information should be shown on demand on the same screen as the chart display or on an additional graphic or text display:

-2 list of categories which are removed from Standard Display.
+- 9.1 ECDIS should be capable of displaying information for: - .1 route planning and supplementary navigation tasks; - .2 route monitoring. - 9.2 The effective size of the chart presentation for route monitoring should be at least 270 mm x 270 mm. - 9.3 The display should be capable of meeting colour and resolution recommendations of IHO 4. - 9.4 The method of presentation should ensure that the displayed information is clearly visible to more than one observer in the conditions of light normally experienced on the bridge of the ship by day and by night. - 9.5 The units for depth should always be on the same screen as the chart display- - 9.6 The following information should be shown on demand on the same screen as the chart display or on an additional graphic or text display: - .1 result from navigational computations; - .2 list of categories which are removed from Standard Display.